Prophet remark row: Nupur Sharma skips appearance before police station in Kolkata | Law-Order

 Sharma's comments, made during a TV debate, had sparked violent agitations in several parts of the country.

-Protests had turned violent in West Bengal on May 26, with demonstrators blocking roads, vandalizing public property, and torching vehicles in the Howrah district.
+Protests had turned violent in West Bengal on May 26, with demonstrators blocking roads, vandalising public property and torching vehicles in Howrah district.

 A complaint was filed before the Narkeldanga police station by a local resident claiming that her comments had caused unrest.